dynamsoft-docs/label-recognition-docs-mobile/programming/objectivec-swift/user-guide.md

    > Note:
    > If you want to use AVFoundation camera library, or your own camera control library, please ignore **DynamsoftCameraEnhancer.xcframework** in the following steps.
 However, it is recommended to use **DynamsoftCameraEnhancer**.
+   > Inside the *Dynamsoft/Resources/Samples* folder, you will find the HelloWorld samples that you can use as reference when building your own application.
+   > You can rename the *Dynamsoft* folder to a name more specific to the Label Recognizer if you would like.

 2. Drag and drop the above **xcframeworks** into your Xcode project.
 Make sure to check Copy items if needed and create groups to copy the **xcframeworks** into your project's folder.
 3. Click on the project settings then go to **General –> Frameworks, Libraries, and Embedded Content**.
 Set the **Embed** field to **Embed & Sign** for all the **xcframeworks**.